 Unfortunately, as is the case with many cities around the nation, drug addiction is a problem that affects too many individuals and families.

 Cocaine, heroin, methamphetamine, prescription opioids and other drugs all are readily available in the Columbus area.
 Law enforcement and emergency services report that the drug abuse problem is an epidemic.
 As authorities deal with drug availability and overdoses, people who become addicted find themselves struggling with daily living, and some find that the way forward is to reach out and get help achieving sobriety.
-Fortunately, residents can find Ohio rehab, Groveport drug treatment facilities, counseling and group 12-step meetings that will help them as they work along the road to recovery.

 Our Closest Facility:

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Groveport, Ohio